bjlkeng/bjlkeng.github.io/source/posts/estimating-uncertainty-via-stochastic-gradient-langevin-dynamics-and-bayes-by-backprop.rst

        \tag{33}

 The nice thing about this trick is that it's widely implemented in modern tooling.
-For example PyTorch has an implementation on distributions where this condition is true using the `rsample()` method.
+For example, PyTorch has this implemented using the `rsample()` method (where applicable).
 You can look into each of the respective implementations to see how the :math:`t(\cdot)` function is defined.
-See `Pathwise derivative <https://pytorch.org/docs/stable/distributions.html#pathwise-derivative>`__ section of the PyTorch docs for details.
+See the `Pathwise derivative <https://pytorch.org/docs/stable/distributions.html#pathwise-derivative>`__ section of the PyTorch docs for details.

-With these this reparameterization trick (and picking appropriate distributions), one can easily implement variational inference by substituting the exact posterior for a fixed parameterized distribution (e.g., Gaussian, exponential etc.).
-This allows you to easily train the network using standard SGD methods that sample from this approximate posterior distribution but *importantly* can backprop through them to update the parameters of these approximate posteriors to hopefully achieve a good estimate of uncertainty.
-Note however that variational inference will often `underestimate variance <https://www.quora.com/Why-and-when-does-mean-field-variational-Bayes-underestimate-variance>`__.
+With this reparameterization trick (and picking appropriate distributions), one can easily implement variational inference by substituting the exact posterior for a fixed parameterized distribution (e.g., Gaussian, exponential etc.).
+This allows you to easily train the network using standard SGD methods that sample from this approximate posterior distribution, but *importantly* can backprop through them to update the parameters of these approximate posteriors to hopefully achieve a good estimate of uncertainty.
+However this does have the same limitations as variational inference, which will often `underestimate variance <https://www.quora.com/Why-and-when-does-mean-field-variational-Bayes-underestimate-variance>`__.
 So there's also no free lunch here either.

 Experiments